qutebrowser/docker-ci/README.md

 [![Build Status](https://travis-ci.org/qutebrowser/docker-travis.svg?branch=master)](https://travis-ci.org/qutebrowser/docker-travis)

-This repository contains Dockerfiles for containers used to test [qutebrowser](https://www.qutebrowser.org/) on Travis CI.
+This repository contains a Dockerfile template for containers used to test [qutebrowser](https://www.qutebrowser.org/) on Travis CI.

+The `generate.py` script uses that template to generate various image configuration.

 The images are rebuilt via Travis CI in this repository, and qutebrowser then downloads them during the Travis run in the qutebrowser repository.
 Note that